-- Captain William Edward Parry (1790-1855) was the first European to visit to the island in 1819.
+Captain William Edward Parry (1790-1855) was the first European to visit the island in 1819.
 Beechey Island was named after the popular artist William Beechey (1753–1839) by Frederick William Beechey (1796–1856), his son, who was then serving as lieutenant of Capt.
 Parry.

-- In 1903, in order to pay respect to Franklin, Norwegian explorer Roald Amundsen (1872-1928) stopped at Beechey Island at the beginning of a successful sailing in search for the Northwest Passage.
+In 1903, in order to pay respect to Franklin, Norwegian explorer Roald Amundsen (1872-1928) stopped at Beechey Island at the beginning of a successful sailing in search of the Northwest Passage.
 In 1975 Beechey Island was declared a "Territorial Historic Site" by the government of Northwest Territories.
 Since 1999, it's been part of the newly established Canadian territory of Nunavut.

-- In 1993, 5 archaeological sites on Beechey and nearby Devon Island (HMS Breadalbane National Historic Site, Franklin wintering camp of 1845-1846, Northumberland House, Devon Island site at Cape Riley and 2 message cairns) were designated "Beechey Island Sites" National Historic Site of Canada.
+In 1993, 5 archaeological sites on Beechey and nearby Devon Island (HMS Breadalbane National Historic Site, Franklin wintering camp of 1845-1846, Northumberland House, Devon Island site at Cape Riley and 2 message cairns) were designated "Beechey Island Sites" National Historic Site of Canada.

-- The explorers in the novel "Voyages et aventures du capitaine Hatteras" by Jules Verne visit Beechey Island.
+The explorers in the novel "Voyages et Aventures du Capitaine Hatteras" by Jules Verne visit Beechey Island.
 Clive Cussler's novel, "Arctic Drift" (2008), featured characters who would visit the island in the quest for the ships of Franklin.
 Beechey Island was also mentioned in the novel, "The Terror" by Dan Simmons.

 Beechey Island cruise terminal